huggingface/blog/infini-attention.md

 # Section 3: Start with experiments on a small scale

-Since Llama 3 8B is quite large, for rapid experimental feedback, we initially pretrained Infini Attention from scratch on a 200M Llama using Nanotron [[link]](https://github.com/huggingface/nanotron) with the Fineweb dataset [[link]](https://huggingface.co/datasets/HuggingFaceFW/fineweb), and once we obtained good results with the 200M model, we proceeded with continual pretraining on Llama 3 8B.
+Since Llama 3 8B is quite large, for rapid experimental feedback, we initially pretrained Infini-attention from scratch on a 200M Llama using Nanotron [[link]](https://github.com/huggingface/nanotron) with the Fineweb dataset [[link]](https://huggingface.co/datasets/HuggingFaceFW/fineweb), and once we obtained good results with the 200M model, we proceeded with continual pretraining on Llama 3 8B.
 We used a batch size of 2 million tokens, a context length of 256, gradient clipping of 1, and weight decay of 0.1, the first 5,000 iterations were a linear warmup, while the remaining steps were cosine decay, with a learning rate of 3e-5.

 **The evaluation**